assembler-institute/php-employee-management-v1/README.md

 # PHP BASIC APPLICATION TO MANAGE AN EMPLOYEES LIST

+## Jose and Yaiser´s solution: you can find it by the following link https://github.com/YaiGenes/php-employee-management-db.git

 ## Application main points

 1. Login and logout with a json file as user storage